Morvan syndrome and related disorders associated with CASPR2 antibodies

 Sleep-related choking syndrome.
 Patients with sleep-related choking usually report multiple awakenings during the night with choking sensation and inability to breathe.
 Fear and anxiety predominate in sleep-related choking syndrome, which may cause insomnia and may induce brief arousals or awakenings (15).
 Unlike the clinical picture that characterizes laryngospasm, there is no evidence of stridor or breathing abnormalities witnessed by the bed partner or documented by video-PSG in patients with sleep-related choking.

 Stridor in multiple system atrophy.
 Multiple system atrophy (MSA) is a neurodegenerative disorder involving the cerebellar, extrapyramidal, and autonomic nervous systems in many combinations.
-Complaints of sleep disorder are common among patients with multiple system atrophy with two major findings: sleep-related respiratory disorder and sleep-related motor phenomena (23).
+Complaints of sleep disorder are common among patients with multiple system atrophy with two major findings: sleep-related respiratory disorder and sleep-related motor phenomena.
 Nocturnal stridor is considered one red flag of the disease and may occur in all clinical stages of multiple system atrophy: it may be the first symptom of the disease (20).
-Up to 42% of multiple system atrophy patients present stridor and it may be a possible cause of sudden death during sleep (20; 11).
-Stridor is a harsh or strained, high-pitched respiratory noise whose sound is usually distinguishable from snoring (07; 25; 11).
-Nocturnal stridor is hypothesized to be due to sleep-related laryngeal dystonia, causing hyperactivation of vocal cord adductors and is often associated with neurogenic tachypnea or tachycardia during sleep (59; 57).
-Indeed, stridor-related gray matter changes in striatal and cerebellar regions have been shown in patients with multiple system atrophy (55).
-In fact, abnormalities in these regions have been observed in laryngeal dystonia, supporting the dystonia-related mechanism of stridor (26; 11).
-Moreover, laryngeal dysfunction may be observed prior to a full-blown diagnosis of multiple system atrophy that may help in differentiating from idiopathic Parkinson disease (65).
-Thus, stridor may represent a potential biomarker for multiple system atrophy (65).
+Up to 42% of patients with multiple system atrophy present stridor and it may be a possible cause of sudden death during sleep (20; 11).
+Stridor is a harsh or strained, high-pitched respiratory noise whose sound is usually distinguishable from snoring (07; 11).
+Nocturnal stridor is hypothesized to be due to sleep-related laryngeal dystonia, causing hyperactivation of vocal cord adductors and is often associated with neurogenic tachypnea or tachycardia during sleep (58; 56).
+Indeed, stridor-related gray matter changes in striatal and cerebellar regions have been shown in patients with multiple system atrophy (54).
+In fact, abnormalities in these regions have been observed in laryngeal dystonia, supporting the dystonia-related mechanism of stridor (24; 11).
+Moreover, laryngeal stridor in MSA may be related to depletion of medullary serotoninergic neurons leading to abductor weakness.
+(41).
+Moreover, laryngeal dysfunction may be observed prior to a full-blown diagnosis of multiple system atrophy that may help in differentiating from idiopathic Parkinson disease (63).
+Thus, stridor may represent a potential biomarker for multiple system atrophy (63).

 The groaning can be easily confused with stridor of laryngospasm and the snoring of obstructive sleep apnea.
 Thus, careful evaluation is needed to rule out these possibilities.